vmikk/metagMisc/README.md

 # Acknowledgements
 `metagMisc` stands on the shoulders of numerous R-packages (see Dependencies).
 In particular, it would not have happened without [phyloseq](https://github.com/joey711/phyloseq/) and [vegan](https://github.com/vegandevs/vegan/) packages.
 Please cite R and R packages when you use them for data analysis.

+## Acknowledgements

+metagMisc builds upon the excellent work of the R community, particularly the [vegan](https://github.com/vegandevs/vegan/), [phyloseq](https://github.com/joey711/phyloseq/), and [data.table](https://github.com/Rdatatable/data.table) packages.
+We are grateful to all package developers who make reproducible microbiome research possible.

+When using metagMisc, please also cite the underlying methods and packages used in your analysis.
+The package vignettes provide guidance on appropriate citations for specific functions.

 The development of this software was supported by RFBR grants 16-04-01259 and 15-29-02765.